saurabhg476/letsreview-android-app/README.md

 # letsreview-android-app

 An android app for reviews.
 Any one can share reviews for any topic.
+The server side code for this app is available at https://github.com/saurabhg476/letsreview.

 # Screenshots